DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 ```

 After a minute or two, you should see a login prompt.
 If that's the case,
 congratulations!
-You can login as root, using the password you set previously.
+You can login as root, the default password is also root.
-If not, check everything and analyze the logs.

 ![Working UML](/assets/images/misc/uml-fedora-terminal.webp)